Paradoxdotexe/vade-mecum/src/pages/docs/vade_mecum.md

 ### Looting

 After completing a bout of combat, characters have the ability to search for spoils of their labor.
-To do so, each player makes an Investigation check.
+Each character can make one Investigation check against an unlooted enemy or area.
-On a success, they either recover a usable item from a fallen enemy or find an amount of currency equal to `(Level + Perception + Investigation) x D6`.
+On a success, they either find an amount of currency equal to `(Level + Luck) x D6` or recover an item (at the GM's discretion).

-> **Example:** A Level 3 character with Perception 4 and Investigation 1 could find between 8 and 48 units of currency after passing an Investigation check.
+> **Example:** A Level 3 character with Luck 1 loots a fallen enemy after a combat.
+They roll an Investigation check and succeed, finding 4D6 CU.

 ## 3.5 Death